 If you would like to share other ways you’ve saved money on your law school student debt, ask questions about the article, point out any misconceptions I may have (after all I’m admittedly not a lawyer, I just understand how to program excel and make financial models as an ex-bond trader), or just vent about how ridiculously expensive it is to become a lawyer, hit up the comments section below.

 I want to help as many lawyers as possible save money on their law school debt.
 I’ve consulted with hundreds of people and have saved clients millions over the life of their loans.
 I only charge a one time flat fee, and I go to work to find the best repayment option for you.

-I’ll even help you shop for the best law school refinancing deal or calculate the monthly savings needed to pay future tax liabilities under loan forgiveness rules.
-If you are facing a five or six figure law school student debt burden, click the button below and contact me.
+If you are facing a five or six figure law school student debt burden, click the button above and contact me.
 I guarantee you’ll be satisfied.